 Starting to reboot ...

 Still keeping pressed the formatting button, MOXA will beep for 10 seconds before the formatting is completed.
-In addition to the sound, you will be able to see in hyperterminal the counting of seconds:
+In addition to the sound, you will be able to see in HyperTerminal the counting of seconds:

 Press <DEL> FOR SYSTEM RECOVERY